microsoft/vscode-wiki/Extension-API-guidelines.md

 Event naming
 -
-Event following the `on[Did|Will]VerbSubject` patterns, like `onDidChangeActiveEditor` or `onWillSaveTextDocument`.
+Events follow the `on[Did|Will]VerbSubject` patterns, like `onDidChangeActiveEditor` or `onWillSaveTextDocument`.
 It doesn’t hurt to be explicit with names.

 Creating Objects
 -
 Objects that live in the main thread but can be controlled/instantiated by extensions are declared as interfaces, e.g. `TextDocument` or `StatusBarItem`.
-When you allow to create such objects you API must following the `createXYZ(args): XYZ` pattern.
+When you allow to create such objects your API must follow the `createXYZ(args): XYZ` pattern.
 Because this is a constructor-replacement the call must return synchronously.

 Shy Objects
 -